SoftwareAG/c8y-docs/src/documents/guides/concepts/applications.html.md

 ## Applications and subscriptions

-Applications are registered in Cumulocity either as "own applications" or "Applications owned by management tenant".
+Applications are registered in Cumulocity either as "own applications" or "Subscribed applications".

 "Own applications" are only available to users of a particular tenant and are registered by the tenant's administrator.
 Own applications are used, for example, during application development when you do not yet want to make a particular application version available for a wide audience.
 They are also used for functionality that is proprietary for an enterprise, for example, interactions with in-house IT systems.

-"Applications owned by management tenant" are available to all tenants of Cumulocity.
+"Subscribed applications" are applications owned by the tenant "Management".
 Subscribing a tenant to a market application makes the application available to the tenant.
 To certify an application as market application, please [contact us](mailto:info@cumulocity.com).

 Applications are identified by a so-called *application key*, which is included into requests that an application makes.
 The application key enables Cumulocity to associate a request with a particular application and to distinguish the request from other requests coming from devices.